Modeling bacterial flow field with regularized singularities

 The image system of ARS is derived by anisotropically regularizing the Blake tensor and the image system of IRSD is derived based on the image system of an isotropically regularized source monopole (see Supplementary Material for more details).
 To compute the flow field near the wall in BEM simulations, the bacterium is placed above a no-slip wall with the distance $2~\mu \text{m}$.
 All other settings are kept identical to those in the case of the free space.

 The flow field parallel to the surface ($xy$-plane) and perpendicular to the surface ($xz$-plane) are shown in Figs.~\ref{fig:nearwall} (a) and (b), respectively.
 The flow profiles along the head and side directions are shown in Fig.~\ref{fig:nearwall}(c).
 The flow field in the near field limit behaves similarly as in the free space, whereas the velocity decaying in the far field limit follows the form of $\propto r^{-3}$ due to the no-slip wall.
 Note that both the theoretical results and BEM simulations show that the extremum of the side flow profile is lower than that in the free space, whereas the experimental measurements show the opposite trend: the extremum of the side flow profile being higher in the presence of the wall.
-This discrepancy can originate from a spiral flow field, which is usually described by a pair of opposite rotlets \cite{ishimoto2020,Lopez2014,lauga2016}(see Supplementary Material).
+This discrepancy can originate from a spiral flow field, which is usually described by a pair of opposite rotlets \cite{ishimoto2020,Lopez2014,lauga2016}.
+Note that when comparing $u_y$ in Fig.~\ref{fig:nearwall}, we have removed the contribution of the rotlet dipole by taking $u_y\left(0,y,0\right)=\left[u_y^\prime\left(0,y,0\right)-u_y^\prime\left(0,-y,0\right)\right]/2$ where $u_y^\prime$ denotes the raw flow field in BEM (see Supplementary Material).

 \paragraph*{Summary.} We develop an analytical model for describing the flow field generated by a swimming bacterium, in both the far field and the near field limit, based on the combination of regularized singularities.
 The theoretical results are validated by comparisons with experiments and our BEM simulations.
 The anisotropy introduced in the model nicely captures the geometry of a bacterium, and thus the flow field.
-The approach provides a complementary view to the multipolar expansion of microswimmer flow field~\cite{chwang1975,lighthill1975} and can boost further investigations in flow fields generated by other microorganisms~\cite{drescher2010,wei2019,Wei2021}.
-Moreover, the flow field predicted by the model can be utilised to describe the hydrodynamic interactions of bacteria in dense suspensions, which is important in determining the collective dynamics of bacteria, e.g., bacterial turbulence.
+The approach provides a complementary view to the multipole expansion of microswimmer flow field~\cite{chwang1975,lighthill1975} and can boost further investigations in flow fields generated by other microorganisms~\cite{drescher2010,wei2019,Wei2021}.
+Moreover, the flow field predicted by the model can be utilised to describe the hydrodynamic interactions (forces and torques) between bacteria in dense suspensions, which is important in determining the collective dynamics of bacteria, e.g., bacterial turbulence.